What Is Inventory Financing?

 Pros and Cons of Inventory Financing

-Since these loans are secured by the inventory, lenders are able to put less of an emphasis on your business credit score, making them easier to obtain for businesses that aren’t able to get funding through a regular business loan.
+Since these loans are secured by the inventory, lenders are able to put less of an emphasis on your business credit history or credit score and other indicators of creditworthiness.
+This can make inventory financing easier to obtain for businesses that aren’t able to get funding through a regular business loan, such as a working capital loan.
 This method of financing can also be faster to apply for and easier to obtain than a business loan.

 On the other hand, inventory financing can be more expensive in the long run than making cash inventory purchases because of interest, even if the interest rate is low.
 Although inventory financing can be secured by the inventory itself, the lender may ask for an additional form of collateral in some situations.
 A lender may want to come out and see your facility in person to make sure the inventory being financed is being taken care of so it won’t be damaged or depreciate in value before it’s sold.
 Typically, onsite visits involve an appraisal fee that you will be responsible for paying.